ngxs/store/docs/recipes/unit-testing.md

 }
 ```

+### Why use two notifier types?

+`_destroyed$` uses `ReplaySubject<void>(1)` because destruction is permanent.
+Once
+`ngOnDestroy()` emits, the signal is replayed to any subscription created by a later `start()`
+call. `takeUntil(this._destroyed$)` therefore completes that subscription immediately instead of
+reattaching the destroyed collector to `Actions`.

+`_stopped$` uses a plain `Subject<void>` because stopping is restartable.
+The stop signal reaches
+only the current subscription and is not replayed to a later call to `start()`, so the collector
+can subscribe again.
+For more context on this late-subscriber distinction, see [this comparison
+of RxJS Subject variants](https://frontendatlas.com/angular/trivia/rxjs-subject-vs-behaviorsubject-vs-replaysubject-vs-asyncsubject).

 The actions collector snippet above was created by the NGXS team and has been successfully used in production apps for years.
 Now, let's examine an example of how to set up the collector and how to use it:

 ```ts